nhduong1203/Chatbot/README_llm.md

 ### Access the application

-After the LLM inference service is ready, you can obtain the IP address of the ASM gateway and access the LLM service through the gateway.
+After the LLM inference service is ready, you can obtain the IP address of the ASM gateway and access the LLM service through it.
+You also need to store this IP address in your environment file under the `ASM_GATEWAY_IP` key.

 ```
 ASM_GATEWAY_IP=`kubectl -n istio-system get svc istio-ingressgateway -ojsonpath='{.status.loadBalancer.ingress[0].ip}'`